-- The main contact must be the Accountable Officer - The alternative contact should be the lead on the access and participation plan.
+- The main contact must be the Accountable Officer.
+This will be pre-populated from our records - The alternative contact should be the lead on the access and participation plan.

 Tables 2a, b and c: Targets

 All providers must set targets that directly reflect their strategic aims and objectives and the areas for development identified in the assessment of performance.